Dimitri Ayoloma: Life

 In December 2020 he refused to join Coalition of Patriots for Change and instead sided with government forces, handing over some CPC rebels.
 In following months his group received several weapons and uniforms from local armed forces as well as coordinating military actions with him.
 On 12 March 2021 while armed forces were passing through Bangao village in Kouango subprefecture he with eight fighters led by him burned several Muslim houses as well as a mosque and stole inhabitants property.

 Between 7 and 12 October 2022 his forces clashed with faction of Anti-balaka aligned with CPC led by Sioni Mènè in Ndjoukou subprefecture.
 Clashes between both groups led to 10 deaths including three civilians.
-On 14 October it was reported that Ayoloma group withdrew from center of Ndjoukou towards Ndéngou village following deployement of MINUSCA peacekeepers.
+On 14 October it was reported that Ayoloma group withdrew from center of Ndjoukou towards Ndéngou village following deployment of MINUSCA peacekeepers.
 On 15 October clashes erupted again in multiple villages in Ndjoukou, with Ayoloma forces breaking doors and looting houses.
 Thousands of people were displaced.

+Wagner arrested Ayoloma in Grimari on 6 January 2025 after making a death threat to all hospital staff when he visited his brother, who underwent hernia surgery.